Skip to Main Content

 Personal Injury Lawyers Helping People Throughout Miami-Dade County

 How dangerous are Florida’s roads?
 Based on official state figures from 2021, there are an average of 1,100 car accidents every day in the Sunshine State.
 That adds up to over 400,000 crashes per year.
-And while many people walk away from an accident unscathed, there is still an unacceptably large number of injuries and fatalities.
+And while a car accident victim may walk away from it unscathed, there is still an unacceptably large number of injuries and fatalities.

 Indeed, in 2021 alone there were 3,741 deaths resulting from auto accidents throughout Florida.
 More than 16,000 people sustained “incapacitating” injuries.
 And hundreds of thousands more suffered less-serious injuries that still required medical attention.